mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.Texture1f.use_accel()

-        Return whether texture uses the GPU for storage and evaluation
+        Are hardware texture units used for evaluation?

         Returns → bool:
             *no description available*